moorepants/intro-to-open-source/README.md

 tutorial so you will need to be prepared.
 Make sure to do all the goals in the "Preparation" section below before you come to the event.

-If you have a laptop, please bring that to the event.
-If you don't we will pair you up with some anyways for pair programming.
+If you have a laptop, please bring that to the event with the software installed.
+If you don't have one we will pair you up with someone anyways for pair programming, but ideally you have a laptop at the event.

 Friday, September 12, 2014
 5pm - 8pm